jonnoliveira/jonnoliveira/README.md

 ### ABOUT ME: :computer:
 <div>

-* _Front-End Developer, passionate about technology and creative creation.
+* _Full Stack Web Developer, passionate about technology and creative creation.
 Currently a Full Stack Development student at Trybe.
 I believe in the capacity that technology has to include and bring people together, solving the simplest to the most complex problems of our daily lives_

 * _Main skills: self-education, communication, sense of urgency, outgoing, leadership._